Last updated on March 10th, 2023 at 04:15 pm

 Mat Hsu does a fantastic job of explaining where and why you’re actually feeling Romanian deadlifts in the video below.

-Firstly, you want to ensure that you’re hinging at the hips and not bending at the waist.
+Ensure that you’re hinging at the hips and not bending at the waist.

 Try the stick hip hinge until you perfect your form.